 Yet another kitchen faucet you may want to consider is a pot filler, which is wall-mounted and helps prevent you from having to lug large pots of water from the sink to the stovetop.
 These faucets are mounted on the wall above your stovetop and are on a long, jointed swivel so the spout can reach any burner.
 If you’re in the middle of cooking, you can also use the pot filler to measure the water you may need for your dish.

-While pot fillers aren’t as common in many modern kitchens, they’re a great addition if you do a lot of cooking for your family or hold plenty of dinner parties.
-When purchasing a pot filler faucet, look for one that has two shut-off valves.
-Having this design helps prevent leaks from a pot filler that you haven’t turned off all the way.
+While pot fillers aren’t as common in many modern kitchens, they’re a great addition if you cook for your family or hold plenty of dinner parties.
+When purchasing a pot filler faucet, look for one with two shut-off valves.
+This design helps prevent leaks from a pot filler that you haven’t turned off all the way.
 Since these faucets are not over a sink, any leaking can be a major inconvenience or can cause damage to your kitchen.

-Just like any other part of design or renovation, there are a lot of options at your disposal, and it’s only a matter of knowing what you can choose from and what style you like the best.
-If you want to build a kitchen that’s 100% your style, consider what your optimal aesthetic is.
+Like any other part of design or renovation, there are many options at your disposal, and it’s only a matter of knowing what you can choose from and what style you like the best.
+If you want to build a kitchen that’s 100% style, consider your optimal aesthetic.
 What may seem like “only a faucet” can actually play a large part in how well your kitchen comes together.
 There are many different faucet finishes, but the most popular are:

 - Stainless Steel: A stainless steel kitchen faucet is easy to clean and scratch-resistant.
-This option is also low maintenance because you won’t see as many smudges or spots that you’ll need to clean, but it still has a shine to it.
+This option is also low maintenance because you won’t see as many smudges or spots that you’ll need to clean, but it still has a shine.

 - Chrome: Those faucets you see that have a stunning shine are probably made from chrome, so if you’re looking for an eye-catching piece of equipment in your kitchen, consider this finish.
 Although it’s easy to clean, chrome also shows fingerprints, meaning you’ll need to clean this faucet often to keep it looking brand new.